zerok/homebrew-tap/README.md

 * [clocked](https://github.com/zerok/clocked) is a simple time-tracker which allows for sending booked time to JIRA.

+* [remarked](https://github.com/zerok/remarked) wraps RemarkJS and adds a guided mode to its feature-set.
+This way you can have a presenter remote- controlling another browser instance (e.g. using a smartphone you can remote-control the presentation in a desktop-browser).

 * [tpl](https://github.com/zerok/tpl) allows you to create templated configuration files with access to Vault, environment variables, and much more.